MAntoshchuk/obrii-webpage/fashion_bids/privacy_policy.md

 ### How to Request Data Deletion
 If you wish to have your personal data deleted from our systems:
-1. Send an email to **mykyta.antoshchuk@obrii.eu** with the subject line "DATA DELETION REQUEST - Brainrot Warriors!"
+1. Send an email to **mykyta.antoshchuk@obrii.eu** with the subject line "DATA DELETION REQUEST - Fashion Bids"
 2. Include the following information in your email:
    * Your in-game username or player ID
    * The email address associated with your account (if applicable)